Need an EPC in Stonebridge?

 More Info

-An Assessor must carry out a visit to the property to obtain the necessary data for the Energy Performance Certificate.
-They are certified and must be a continuing member of an approved Government accreditation scheme.
+An Assessor must carry out a visit to the property to get the necessary data for the Energy Performance Certificate.
+They are qualified and must be a continuing member of an approved Government accreditation scheme.

-Your Assessor will take dimensions of the property as well as gather information about the present lighting, heating, glazing and existing insulation.
-An average size home usually takes around 20 and 30 minutes..
+Your assessor will take dimensions of the property and also gather information regarding the present lighting, heating, glazing and existing insulation.
+An average size home takes around 20 and 30 minutes..

 The details are then entered into approved government software which then produces the EPC.
-The EPC Certificate will then be lodged on the national EPC register and you should receive it by email typically in 2 to 3 days.
-In the event you require it urgently, for a small additional cost, we will arrange for you to get it the same day.
+The EPC Certificate will be lodged on the national EPC register and you will receive it by email typically in 2 to 3 days.
+However, if you require your EPC urgently, for a modest additional charge, we can provide an EPC for you on the same day of the visit.
+We call this an express EPC.

 Booking your EPC is easy: